Rethinking mass transfer: a unified semi-analytical framework for circular and eccentric binaries. I. Orbital evolution due to conservative mass transfer: Discussion

-In the case of anisotropic mass ejection and accretion, such as RLOF, the orbital angular momentum evolves even under conservative MT.
-However, the total angular momentum of the system remains conserved, so any orbital gain or loss must be balanced by corresponding changes in the spin angular momentum of the stars.
-The extent of orbital angular momentum that can be gained is limited by the donor’s spin angular momentum reservoir, while the amount that can be absorbed is constrained by the accretor's critical rotational velocity \cite[e.g.,][]{packet1981spin} and its response to accretion \cite[e.g.,][]{2024ApJ...966L...7L}.
-A fully self-consistent treatment requires modeling the spin evolution of both stars, which lies beyond the scope of our semi-analytic framework and requires coupling to detailed stellar evolution codes.
-Nevertheless, the GeMT framework captures the qualitative impact of the reaction forces on orbital angular momentum, making its integration with stellar evolution codes an important future direction.
+In summary, Eqs.~\eqref{eq:orbit_averaged_semimajor_axis_MT_points_conserv} and \eqref{eq:orbit_averaged_eccentricity_MT_points_conserv} (point-mass limit) are appropriate for studying the secular evolution of mass-transferring systems (in the limit of conservative MT, $\beta = 1$) assuming that the AM stored in the rotation of the two stars is negligible.
+However, if this assumption does not hold, accounting for anisotropic mass ejection and accretion is necessary and Eqs.~\eqref{eq:orbit_averaged_semimajor_axis} and \eqref{eq:orbit_averaged_eccentricity} must be adopted.
+A fully self-consistent treatment requires modeling the spin evolution of both stars, and enforcing conservation of the total AM, and coupling the GeMT-model to detailed stellar evolution, which lies beyond the scope of this work.
+Nevertheless, the GeMT framework presented here captures the qualitative impact of the reaction forces on orbital AM, making its integration with binary evolution codes an important future direction.